-A stirred tank contains agitator fitted to an electric motor by gearbox.
-Liquids and solids charged into the tank opening, filling up to 60 percent volume of complete tank.
-Agitator mechanically induces the motion to the liquid and solid compounds.
+A stirred tank contains agitator fitted to an electric motor gearbox.
+Liquids and solids charged into the tank opening, filling up to 60 percent volume of the complete tank.
+Agitator mechanically induces the motion of the liquid and solid compounds.
 The two phases mix and form a homogeneous phase.
 This phenomenon works for liquid and liquid components also.
 Stirred tanks meant mainly to do this type of operations.
 Inside the tank, baffles fitted to the surface of the wall.
 Agitating parts like impellers, propellers, turbines and agitators are used.

-Commonly impellers like flat blade, pitched blade, six blades are used to overcome this problem.
+Commonly impellers like a flat blade, pitched blade, six blades are used to overcome this problem.
 The selection of impellers should be axial- flow or mixed flow rather than radial flow to deal with the condition like above.
-Axial flow impellers influence the liquid motion forcing towards the bottom of tank and then flow up at the tank wall and again circulate back.
+Axial flow impellers influence the liquid motion forcing towards the bottom of the tank and then flow up at the tank wall and again circulate back.
 The pattern of fluid flow disturbers the stagnant solids and fluidize them finally, thus fully suspended solution formed.